 Rarely recorded, probably because of its arboreal habits.

 Adults will consume almost any type of small arthropod they can overpower and swallow.

-This frog inhabits the canopy of tropical primary rainforest, where they breed in tree cavities and may seldom, if ever, descend to the ground It reproduces in tree cavities and it is characterized by loud vocalization.
+This frog inhabits the canopy of tropical primary rainforests, where they breed in tree cavities and may seldom, if ever, descend to the ground.
+It reproduces in tree cavities and it is characterized by loud vocalization.

 Amazon Milk Frogs do great in groups.
 Overly amorous males may harass females on occasion, but Amazon Milk Frogs typically coexist peacefully in groups

 There is no fixed reproduction period.
-The females will lay about 2.000 eggs in water bodies in leaves or similar water bodies in the trees The tadpoples hatch already after one day.
-After only three further weeks metamorphiosis is completed.
+The females will lay about 2000 eggs in water captured within leaves or trees.
+The tadpoles hatch after one day.
+Only three weeks later, metamorphosis is completed.

 Not listed as endangered.
 (Listed as Data Deficient by IUCN.)
 But, it is vulnerable to loss of habitat due to the deforestation prevalent within its small, restricted range.
 It is also popular in the pet trade, with most specimens being captured from the wild, because they need so much room to breed in captivity.